-If either Option 1 or Option 2 is chosen, there are several other issues that need to be discussed with NCDOT staff and addressed as part of the final design for the project.
+If Option 1, 2, or 4 is chosen, there are several other issues that need to be discussed with NCDOT staff and addressed as part of the final design for the project.
 These issues have been raised at public meetings, in meetings with NCDOT staff, and by the Transportation Advisory Board.
 In conjunction with the final decision about the cross-section, careful consideration of these issues will be needed.
 The following is a list of some of these issues: